Who Is This One

 More significantly, we acquired our first multi-track tape recorder, a Fostex X-15 4-track cassette recorder, for something like $450.
 The 4-track cassette recorder was a real breakthrough for home recording artists: multi-track recording at a reasonable price.
 This opened up all kinds of possibilities and newfound freedom to explore new sound dimensions.

 I argued with Debbie against buying a 4-track recorder.
 I can vividly remember sitting with Deb and our friend Toby O'Brien near a fountain at the Lafayette Square shopping mall in Indianapolis.
-I just kept saying over and over again that getting a 4-track recorder would "change things".
-Up to this point most all of our recordings together as Viscera (on our tapes In A Foreign Film and A Whole Universe Of Horror Movies) were essentially recorded live direct to tape through a stereo microphone, with both of us playing and vocalizing, at the same time, in the same room.
-I feared that if we started using a multi-track recorder that the direct, "real" genuineness of our artistic expression would be compromised.
+I just kept saying over and over again that getting a 4-track recorder would 'change things'.
+Up to this point most all of our recordings together as Viscera (our first two tapes In A Foreign Film and A Whole Universe Of Horror Movies) were essentially recorded live direct to tape through a stereo microphone, with both of us playing and vocalizing, at the same time, in the same room.
+I feared that if we started using a multi-track recorder that the direct, 'real' genuineness of our artistic expression would be compromised.
 So much of the Viscera sound up to this point had relied on the intuitive interaction between Deb and I as we spontaneously created our songs and sound poems.

 Who Is This One continues with many of the same dark contemplative themes we had already explored, but with less innocence and naivete, and a good deal more calculation for certain effects.